 Typically, anywhere from three to ten years.
 However, this depends on how much bonding was done and how your treat your bonded teeth.

 Generally, anywhere from $200 to $700 per tooth.

 Your bonding may be fully or partially covered by insurance, so check with your insurance company or our team to see which financing options fit your needs.

-You should be satisfied with nothing less then repaired, natural-looking teeth.
+You should be satisfied with nothing less than repaired, natural-looking teeth.
 The quality of the bonding depends largely upon the skill of the dentist.
 If you live in the Kanata area please contact Dr. Stevens today.